Superalgos/Superalgos/README.md

 }
 ```

-2. **With a dynamic starting point**: If you don't set a datetime at the Trading System level, the simulation starts wherever the charts are positioned.
+2. **With a dynamic starting point**: If you don't set a datetime at the Time Range parameter or disconnect the Time Range element from your parameters the simulation starts wherever the charts are positioned.

 ## Simulation Time Period